AbdulZaid/InstaTutor/README.md

   * Upload documents (optional)
   * Set price
  *  Tutors review jobs and submit proposal
- *  tudents review proposals and assign a certain tutor
+ *  Sudents review proposals and assign a certain tutor
  *  Direct messages between tutors and students.
  *  Tutor work on the job and adds notes, then submit the notes back to student.
  *  Student accepts/rejects the work submitted by tutors.